Satisfactory completion of coursework and practicum. General requirements for the Ph.D. include:

 Research Competency Qualifying Examination

 The Research Competency Examination assesses the student's ability to evaluate critically the psychological research literature.
-Successful completion of this examination permits the student to begin formal research and internship at the beginning of their third year.
+Successful completion of this examination, along with satisfactory performance in coursework and practicum, qualifies the student for doctoral candidacy and permits the student to begin formal research and internship (beginning of third year in the program).

 Clinical Competency Examination

-A major milestone in the Program is the Clinical Competency Examination, which occurs at the end of the third year of the Program.
+A major milestone in the Clinical Psychology Graduate Program is the Clinical Competency Examination, which occurs at the end of the third year.
 This examination is designed to assess minimal competency of the student in the professional practice of psychology.
 The examination focuses on:

 Two faculty members evaluate each student in a standardized half-day oral exam.

-After acceptance into candidacy and successful completion of the Clinical Examination, an ad hoc doctoral committee is appointed by the Dean upon recommendation by the Program Director.
+After a student is accepted into candidacy, an ad hoc doctoral committee is appointed by the Clinical Psychology Graduate Program Director.
 This committee conducts a preliminary proposal examination, supervises the dissertation, and carries out the final oral examination in which the student defends his or her work.